-commercial buildings that meet the following criteria:

-- Primary Energy Demand (PED) at least 10% lower than the threshold set in the national nearly zero-energy building (NZEB) requirements7 - For buildings built before 31 December 2020: - minimum Energy Performance Certificate (EPC) class A, or are within the top 15% of the national building stock - are within the top 15%8 of the national building stock expressed as operational PED - Where the building is a large non-residential building (with an effective rated output for heating systems, systems for combined space heating and ventilation, air conditioning systems or systems for combined air conditioning and ventilation of over 290 kW) it is efficiently operated through energy performance monitoring and assessment.
+Category Eligibility Criteria EU Taxonomy Objectives and Activity Green Buildings Residential and Commercial real estate Mortgage loans to finance new and existing residential and commercial buildings that meet the following criteria: Climate Change Mitigation: 7.7.
+Acquisition and ownership of buildings 7 AFFORDABLE AND Clean Energy For buildings built after 31 December 2020: (Related NACE code L68) Primary Energy Demand (PED) at least 10% lower than the threshold set in the national nearly zero-energy building (NZEB) requirements NOUSTRY INNOVATION For buildings built before 31 December 2020: 9 NUISTIKI INVAATION AND INFRASTRUCTURE 11 SUSTAINADLE CITIES AND COMMUNITIES minimum Energy Performance Certificate (EPC) class A, or are within the top 15% of the national building stock expressed as operational PED Where the building is a large non-residential building (with an effective rated output for heating systems, systems for combined space heating and ventilation, air conditioning systems or systems for combined air conditioning and ventilation of over 290 kW) it is efficiently operated through energy performance monitoring and assessment.
 All real estate projects are located in the Netherlands.